 Existence of defective or inadequate street layout is present to a significant extent throughout the Study Area.
-The street system presently limits the development potential of the land which is available.
+The street system presently limits the development potential of the available land.
 The remainder of the land is "land locked", devoted to streets and railroad right-of-ways.
-This condition is intolerable for commercial, industrial and residential land uses.
+This condition limits development for commercial, industrial and residential land uses.

 Diversity of ownership is present throughout the Study Area.
 This condition complicates land assembly and can substantially arrest potential for sound growth and development.
-The total number of owners in the Study Area is 185, more or less.
+The total number of owners in the Study Area is 453, more or less.